federal student loans

 Federal Subsidized Stafford Loans

-Federal Stafford Loans are low interest loans for students enrolled at least half-time as an undergraduate/professional student in an eligible institution.
+Federal Subsidized Stafford loans are low interest loans for students enrolled at least half-time as an undergraduate student in an eligible institution.
 These loans are available to those who qualify based on need or income.
-"Subsidized" means that the federal government will pay all interest on your loan until you begin repayment which starts automatically six months after you graduate or cease to be enrolled at least half-time.
+"Subsidized" means that the federal government will pay interest (up to 150% of program length) on your loan.
+Once you reach the 150% limit, you become ineligible for the interest subsidy benefits on all Federal Subsidized loans disbursed to you on or after July 1, 2013.

 Federal Unsubsidized Stafford Loans

-Unlike Federal Subsidized Stafford Loans, Unsubsidized Stafford Loans are not based on need or income.
+Unlike Federal Subsidized Stafford loans, Unsubsidized Stafford loans are not based on need or income.
 Students and families of all income levels have access to federal guaranteed loans for college.
-Loan limits, interest rates, and repayment terms are the same as the Subsidized Stafford Loan; however, interest begins accruing from the day the loan is made.
+The terms for this loan are similar to the Subsidized Stafford, but interest begins accruing from the day the loan is made.

 Federal PLUS Loan